Chinese, a language spoken by nearly one third of the world's population, has become increasingly important as a language of global business.

 How will I be assessed?

 GCSE examinations are divided equally between reading, writing, listening and speaking.
-At the end of the first year you will have internal assessment and external AQA ELC assessment.
+At the end of the first year you will have internal assessment.

 Information & support